 Application security, or “appsec” for short, is what an organisation does to prevent cyber attackers from exploiting bugs in any software it uses.
 The security measures required will vary, depending on whether the application is third-party or custom developed.
 Custom apps should be subject to more stringent application security testing, or AST.
 A 2017 report by application security vendor CA Veracode found that over half of enterprises surveyed sometimes do appsec testing, but it is not sufficiently consistent.
 According to the report, “83 % of organisations have released code before testing or resolving security issues.”
 The report analysed data from 40,000 tests of 250 billion lines of code in 2016 and 2017, and more than three-quarters of the custom applications scanned contained at least one vulnerability.
 With AST, the number of applications that passed the vulnerability scan increased by 13%.

 Penetration testing for custom apps works in the same way as network PEN-testing.
-Experienced cybersecurity experts, such as NEWORDER, mimicking hackers, attempt to penetrate the defences of the application.
+Experienced cybersecurity experts, such as NEWORDER, mimic hackers, attempt to penetrate the application’s defences.
 The benefits to your enterprise are many.
-Any data breach causes disruption to business processes and ranges from an inconvenience to a disaster.
+Any data breach disrupts business processes and ranges from an inconvenience to a disaster.
 It consumes resources, costs money, and diverts attention away from productive activities.
 But a data breach carries risks that go beyond the immediate aggravation.
 Your reputation is at stake, and you may be in danger of breaching regulatory standards.

 South Africa’s Protection of Personal Information Act (POPIA) came into effect on 1 July.
 No doubt you sent a communication to your customers about your use of their personal data.
-Many other countries have implemented similar privacy laws in recent years; Europe’s GDPR is the best known, but Singapore, Indonesia and other countries have introduced similar regulations.
+In recent years, many other countries have implemented similar privacy laws; Europe’s GDPR is the best known, but Singapore, Indonesia, and other countries have introduced similar regulations.
 The global emphasis on data protection makes compliance with regulations a priority activity for organisations that handle data.
 Non-compliance could result in penalties, a loss of your licence to operate or, in the worst-case scenario, prosecution.

 PEN-testing as a service will help you find and address vulnerabilities, development & configuration flaws, comply with regulations, and assess the related risks to safeguard your company processes.
 Think of PEN-testing as one of the things you do to protect your valuable assets, just as you insure your vehicles and your property.